northeasterncsa/nucsa_website/mission.md

 </span>

 ### <font size = 6> **A Brief History** </font>
-In 2012, a group of Northeastern freshmen were puzzled about why there were no student organizations for Chinese Americans.
-Chinese Americans were amoung the largest Asian American populations on campus, but there was no representation.
-They took the initiative to create the Chinese Student Association which would spread awareness of the rich Chinese and Chinese American culture.
+In 2012, a group of Northeastern freshmen were puzzled as to why there were no student organizations for Chinese Americans - though Chinese Americans were among the largest Asian American populations on campus, they lacked representation.
+These freshmen then took the initiative to create the Chinese Student Association, which would spread awareness of the rich Chinese and Chinese American culture and provide a community for the students interested in it.

 ### <font size = 6> **Our Purpose** </font><font size= 4>
   - **Unite** all students interested in the Chinese American identity.